Functional Horseshoe Smoothing for Functional Trend Estimation: Simulation Studies

 Next, we investigated how the credible intervals change with the sample size.
 We changed the number $H$ of data at each time from 120 to 60 and compared that with the original settings with respect to MCIW and MC.
-According to Table \ref{tab:h60}, the more data we got, the narrower the range of CIs were, even though the MC remained almost the same.
+According to Table \ref{tab:h60}, the more data we got, the narrower the range of CIs was, even though the MC remained almost the same.
 This result is consistent with the fact that uncertainty decreases with more data.
 This suggests that in trend estimation of functional data, not only the number of functions but also the number of observation points for each function is essential.

-Furthermore, we fixed the number of basis functions fixed at $25$ befirehand and implemented our method.
 In the literature dealing with similar models \citep[e.g.][]{yang2017efficient}, the number of basis is fixed.
 Also, in the classical approaches \citep[e.g.][]{martinez2021nonparametric,kowal2019functional}, ad hoc choices are made, such as considering cumulative explained variance.
-Those approach took a larger number of basis than necessary.
-Then we investigated whether the choice of basis is meaningful, i.e., the advantage of basis selection over preparing many basis.
+Those approaches took a larger number of basis than necessary.
+Then we investigated whether the choice of basis is meaningful, i.e., the advantage of basis selection over preparing many basis functions.
+Hence, we fixed the number of basis functions at $25$ and implemented our method.
 The results are shown in Table \ref{tab:basis}.
-It can be seen that, in general, the accuracy was better with the choice of basis.
-Hence, choosing the number of basis played an essential role in increasing the accuracy.
+It can be seen that, in general, the accuracy was better with the choice of bases.
+Hence, choosing the number of bases played an essential role in increasing the accuracy.
 Since this model is a fully Bayesian framework, we could use a simple selection criterion, PPL.
-This is one advantage in the Bayesian models.
+This is one advantage of the Bayesian models.